gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 an `IllegalStateException` is thrown.
 - A composite can only add a single participating project via `GradleCompositeBuilder.withParticipant()`.
 If `GradleCompositeBuilder.withParticipant()` is called twice, a `IllegalStateException` is thrown.
 - Requesting a model by calling any of the methods in `GradleConnection` with a type that's not an interface will throw a `IllegalArgumentException`.
+- The functionality of the model methods for `ProjectConnection` works as before.
+- A model for `GradleComposite` can be retrieved with any of the provided methods in `GradleConnection`.
-- A model can only be request for the type `EclipseWorkspace`.
+- A model can only be requested for the type `EclipseWorkspace`.
 Providing any other type throws a `IllegalArgumentException`.
-- A composite can be built with a single participating project.
-The hierarchy of the participating project only contains a single Gradle project.
+- A composite can be built with a single participating project if the hierarchy of the participating project only contains a single Gradle project.
 The requested `EclipseWorkspace` model contains a single project of type `EclipseProject`.
 The `EclipseProject` properly populates the model (e.g. name, path, classpath and project dependencies).
 - A composite can be built with a single participating project containing a hierarchy of Gradle projects.
 The requested `EclipseWorkspace` model contains all projects of the hierarchy (including the root project) with type `EclipseProject`.
 The `EclipseProject` properly populates the model
 (e.g. name, path, classpath and project dependencies).
 - If the `ProjectConnection` points to a subproject of a multi-project build hierarchy, the requested `EclipseWorkspace` model determines the root project and traverses the whole hierarchy.
-The `EclipseWorkspace` contains all `EclipseProject` of that hierarchy.
+The `EclipseWorkspace` contains all `EclipseProject`s of that hierarchy.
 - If a composite contains at least two projects with the same name at the time of building it, an `IllegalStateException` is thrown.

 ##### Open issues

 - Dealing with `ProjectConnection` is a heavy-weight approach and requires loading the whole model for all projects involved.
-A light-weight approach needs to be introduced (a project identifier) that allows for determining a project and its path without loading up the model.
+A light-weight approach needs to be introduced
+(a project identifier) that allows for determining a project and its path without loading up the model.
+- A Gradle workspace can only contain Gradle project.
+A future story will also need to address building a workspace with homogeneous project types (e.g. Maven, Ant or any other type of project that does not have access to the Gradle API).

 ### Story - Buildship queries `EclipseWorkspace` to determine set of Eclipse projects for an imported Gradle build

 By switching to use the new `EclipseWorkspace` model from the Tooling API, Buildship (and tooling-commons) will no longer need to traverse the hierarchy of eclipse projects.
 This change will enable Buildship to later take advantage of project substitution and name de-duplication for composite builds.

 ##### API